pentaho/pentaho-platform-plugin-common-ui/docs/platform/visual/samples/bar-d3-sandbox/step5-view-interactivity.md

 ### Handling of the `execute` action event

-The `execute` action event is already being handled on the sandbox side, helping you to easly check that the action is being dispatched.
+The `execute` action event is already being handled on the sandbox side, helping you to easily check that the action is being dispatched.

 In the `sandbox.html` file you can find the following statements: